-Transportation.
-The products from the concession area will be first taken to the port in Praek Kampi via National Highway No.6 and National Highway No.7.
-The estimated transport time is about 12 hours.
+Logistic.
+The products from the concession area will be first shifted to the port in Praek Kampi via National Highway No.6 and National Highway No.7.
+The estimated duration is about 8-9 hours.
 Then, the cargo will be shipped to Vietnam's Ho Chi Minh port for transshipment to China.
-The cargo can also be shipped from the forest to Ho Chi Minh via Tonle Mekong (transport time about 24 hours) at 1/8th of the highway transportation cost.
+The estimated transportation time to Ho Chi